WLOGSolutions/RSuite/docs/basic_workflow.md

 2017-09-23 16:56:00 INFO:rsuite:Successfuly build 1 packages
 ```

-Now you can check if your master script have access to the package `mypackage`
+Now you can check if your master script has access to the package `mypackage`

 ```bash
 Rscript R\master.R